 There are a few ways to help boost your circulation naturally:

-• Smoking.
-Stop.
+- Smoking: Stop.
 It raises the risk of peripheral artery disease (PAD) or poor circulation in the legs.
-The toxic smoke thickens blood, increases the risk of clots, raises blood pressure and heart rate, narrows arteries, reduces healthy blood getting to organs, forces the heart to work harder; all increasing heart attack or stroke risk.
+The toxic smoke thickens blood, increases the risk of clots, raises blood pressure and heart rate, narrows arteries, reduces healthy blood getting to organs, and forces the heart to work harder—all things that increase heart attack or stroke risk.

 - Mackerel, salmon and other cold water fish along with certain nuts like walnuts, are rich in omega-3 fatty acids.
 They inhibit clotting and decrease inflammation.

-– Fruits and vegetables contain Vitamin C and E to help strengthen capillary walls.
+- Fruits and vegetables contain vitamins C and E to help strengthen capillary walls.

-– Ginger, cayenne and turmeric are powerful vasodialating spices to add to food or take in supplement form.
+- Ginger, cayenne, and turmeric are powerful vasodialator spices to add to food or take in supplement form.

 - Water!
 Even a bit of dehydration can decrease circulation by making blood thicker and harder to move through the body.

-– Seeds, nuts, avocado and wheat germ are good sources of Vitamin E that thins the blood helping it move efficiently through vessels.
+- Seeds, nuts, avocado, and wheatgerm are good sources of vitamin E which thins the blood, helping it move efficiently through vessels.